tdwg/bdq/tg2/_review/docs/list/bdqffdq/index.md

 - Name: bdqffdq:MeasurementPolicy
 - Preferred Label: Measurement Policy
-- Definition: A NeedConcept that relates a UseCase to a set of supporting Measures.
+- Definition: A bdqffdq:NeedConcept that relates a bdqffdq:UseCase to a set of supporting bdqffdq:Measures.
 - SubClass Of: MeasurementConcept; Policy
-- Comments: The MeasurementPolicy in bdqffdq is a data quality Need layer concept (see Figure 3 in Veiga et al., 2017) that describes how some Measurement relates to a UseCase.
-This relationship defines which Measures are supported by a given UseCase.
+- Comments: A bdqffdq:MeasurementPolicy is a data quality Need layer concept (see Figure 3 in Veiga et al., 2017) that describes how a bdqffdq:Measurement relates to a bdqffdq:UseCase.
+This relationship defines which bdqffdq:Measures are supported by a given bdqffdq:UseCase.
 MP(u) = {me | me ⊂ ME ⋀ u ∈ U }

 ********************